Skip to main content

 Total number of neighbors 2

-To check and see if your server is now reachable at your advertised IP address, you can ping the IP address in a command line.
+To see if your server is now reachable at your advertised IP address, you can ping the IP address in a command line.
 If you are advertising a public IPv4 or IPv6 address, then you should be able to ping from any server.
 If you are announcing a private IPv4 address, however, you'll have to be connected to the private network so you can only ping from a server in the same project and metro (or just the same project if you have Backend Transfer enabled.)

 Wrap-Up